PepperLola/playerinfo/README.md

 * Particle Mod
   * Allows you to change which particles are creates as crit particles.
 * Armor HUD
-  * Shows what type of armor and durability of armor on scren.
+  * Shows what type of armor and durability of armor on screen.
 * Perspective Mod
-  * Allows you to change the camera angle around you like in f5 but without moving your head.
+  * Allows you to change the camera angle around you like in F5 but without moving your head.
 * Time Changer
   * Changes the time in game.
 * Old Animations